An olive green home with a terracotta roof, displaying distinctive exterior design elements.

 Opportunity Zones

-Designated by the US Department of Treasury, opportunity zones are low-income or disadvantaged tracts of land.
+Designated by the U.S. Department of Treasury, opportunity zones are low-income or disadvantaged tracts of land.
 The 2017 Tax Cuts and Jobs Act encourages investors to put their money into developing and economically stimulating these communities by offering tax breaks.

 Alongside other real estate investors, you place your unrealized capital gains into a Qualified Opportunity Fund.
 Money from that fund goes toward improving the selected area.